You may need to make lifestyle changes to help you manage cancer treatment, and cope with issues concerning sexuality and reproduction.

 Managing Cancer Treatment

-Depending on the spread of your disease, you may need simple or extensive surgery, and/or one or a few cycles of radiation or chemotherapy .
+Depending on the spread of your disease, you may need simple or extensive surgery, and/or one or a few cycles of radiation therapy or chemotherapy.
 You may have concerns about your diet, complications and side effects, pain, fatigue, and emotional coping.
 Ask your doctor to give you information and help you find support and resources that will make this process easier.

 In particular, chemotherapy may make it necessary to adapt your diet to maintain your nutrition.
 If you have nausea and vomiting, you may require nutritional supplementation.
-Also, if you develop diarrhea , you may also have to limit your diet and reduce your fiber intake to be comfortable.
-Making an appointment with a nutritionist to discuss some of these issues in advance can be helpful.
+Also, if you develop diarrhea, you may also have to limit your diet and reduce your fiber intake to be comfortable.
+Making an appointment with a dietitian to discuss some of these issues in advance can be helpful.

 Managing Sexual Activity